 6.4.1.
-Two observations have been received on the appeal, one from a third party who made a submission on the application (an adjacent landowner, Beech Lodge), and other from prescribed body Dublin Airport Authority that made a submission on the application.
-The main issues raised in the observations can be summarised as follows:
+Two observations have been received on the appeal, one from a third party who made a submission on the application (an adjacent landowner, Beech Lodge), and from the Dublin Airport Authority, a prescribed body that made a submission on the application.
+The main issues raised in the grounds of the appeals can be summarised as follows: